 Initial language selection is based on your web browser preferences.

-Externally, the kidneys are surrounded by three layers.
-The outermost layer is a tough connective tissue layer called the renal fascia.
-The second layer is called the perirenal fat capsule, which helps anchor the kidneys in place.
-The third and innermost layer is the renal capsule.
-Internally, the kidney has three regions ‒ an outer cortex, a medulla in the middle, and the renal pelvis in the region called the hilum of the kidney.
-The hilum is the concave part of the bean-shape where blood vessels and nerves enter and exit the kidney; it is also the point of exit for the ureters.
-The renal cortex is granular due to the presence of nephrons ‒ the functional unit of the kidney.
-The medulla consists of multiple pyramidal tissue masses, called the renal pyramids, which are on evarage eight in each kidney.
-In between the pyramids are spaces called renal columns through which the blood vessels pass.
-The tips of the pyramids, called renal papillae, point toward the renal pelvis.
-The renal pyramids along with the adjoining cortical region are called the lobes of the kidney.
-The renal pelvis leads to the ureter on the outside of the kidney.
-On the inside of the kidney, the renal pelvis branches out into two or three extensions called the major calyces, which further branch into the minor calyces.
-The ureters are urine-bearing tubes that exit the kidney and empty into the urinary bladder.
+Externally, the kidneys are encased by three layers.
+The outermost layer, called the renal fascia, is a tough connective tissue.
+The second layer, the perirenal fat capsule, helps anchor the kidneys in place.
+The innermost layer is the renal capsule.
+Internally, the kidney has three main regions: the outer cortex, the medulla in the middle, and the renal pelvis in the area known as the hilum.
+The hilum is the concave part of the kidney where blood vessels, nerves, and the ureter enter and exit.
+The renal cortex has a granular appearance due to the presence of nephrons, which are the functional units of the kidney.
+The medulla contains multiple pyramid-shaped tissue masses called renal pyramids, with an average of eight per kidney.
+Renal columns are spaces between these pyramids, allowing blood vessels to pass through.
+The tips of the pyramids, known as renal papillae, point toward the renal pelvis.
+Each renal pyramid and its surrounding cortical tissue make up a kidney lobe.
+The renal pelvis connects to the ureter outside the kidney.
+Inside, the renal pelvis branches into two or three major calyces, which further divide into minor calyces.
+The ureters, which carry urine from the kidneys, then empty into the urinary bladder.

 *LICENSES AND ATTRIBUTIONS